 Microsoft Office today isn’t just for documents, spreadsheets, and presentations, though.
 Outlook and OneNote are also popular Office apps that many don’t want to give up, so let’s look at some options for these.

 OneNote isn’t available on iOS, but there is a great alternative app, MobileNoter that brings almost all of OneNote’s features to OneNote.
 You can sync your existing OneNote notebooks from your PC and edit them on the go, or add new notes and sync them online wherever you are.
-Check out our review of MobileNoter for more info.

 The default Mail app works quite good for email on the go.
 It includes full Exchange ActiveSync support, so you should be able to access all of your personal and business email accounts from anywhere.
 The only problem is, the iPhone Mail app only lets you create plain text messages.
 If you need to send full HTML emails, you can try out MarkdownMail.
 This app lets you create richly formatted HTML emails on your iPhone using Markdown syntax.